nfuhs/get-started-elm/part-two.md

 field "title" String

 ```

-Then we need to create a Model which is a representation of the JSON Object in Elm:
+We need to create a Model which represents our JSON data in Elm :

 ```elm
 type alias Movies =

 {